vpangng1/wats4000-refactoring/README.md

 ## Basic Requirements

+* Create a software architecture diagram for the system as it exists:
+  * Show each component used in the application.
+  * Indicate relationships between components.
 * Sign up to [OpenWeatherMap.org](https://openweathermap.org/) and generate an API Key.
 * Paste your API Key (which will be used as the `APPID` parameter) into the appropriate locations in the `CitySearch.vue`, `CurrentWeather.vue`, and `Forecast.vue` files.
 * Verify the site works with your key.
 You should be able to search for a city and see weather data.